School of Science, Engineering and Environment

 In a nutshell

 Make discoveries in data and bring value to businesses and organisations.
 With our Data Science postgraduate degree, you can enhance your existing computing knowledge, or gain new skills that can help you secure a role in one of the fastest-growing employment fields in the digital economy.

-Developed as one of the UK's first data science postgraduate conversion courses, this Chartered Institute for IT (BCS)-accredited degree will equip graduates and professionals from a wide range of disciplines, with analytical knowledge and applied programming skills.
+Developed as one of the UK's first data science postgraduate conversion courses, this Chartered Institute for IT (BCS) part-accredited degree will equip graduates and professionals from a wide range of disciplines, with analytical knowledge and applied programming skills.